-From the carving of local gems into exquisite beads in ancient times, to the flourishing of mines that were the bedrock of today’s world-renowned Komatsu Ltd., then the discovery of Hanasaka stone that sparked the rebirth of Japan Kutani, and today’s continued use of locally-quarried stone for grand sites such as the National Diet Building.
+From the carving of prized gemstone beads in ancient times, to the flourishing of mines that were the bedrock of today’s world-renowned KOMATSU LTD., and today’s continued use of local stone for grand sites such as the National Diet Building.

-From the discovery of raw stone came the flourishing of kilns around the area, and from the churning of Kutani pottery from these kilns came the nurturing of Kutani painters that give Kutani ceramics their characteristic vibrant colors.
-Many of these painters would go on to gain nationwide recognition as masters of the craft, including Tokuda Yasokichi III and Yoshita Minori, both conferred the title of Living National Treasure.
+From the discovery of good material came the flourishing of kilns in the area, and the grooming of skilled painters that give Kutani their distinct vibrant colors.
+Many of these painters would go on to gain nationwide recognition, including Tokuda Yasokichi III and Yoshita Minori, both conferred the title of Living National Treasure.

-With mountain ranges on one side and the Sea of Japan on the other, Komatsu is one of the rare places in Japan where nature-lovers can enjoy the best of both worlds.
-Cycle along the coast and watch sunset at Ataka Beach, and catch a view of the magnificent Mt.
+With the mountains on one side and the Sea of Japan on the other, Komatsu is one of the rare places in Japan where nature-lovers can enjoy the best of both worlds.
+Cycle along the coast, and watch sunset at Ataka Beach.
+Catch a view of snow-capped Mt.
 Hakusan, one of Japan’s Three Holy Mountains alongside Mt.
-Fuji, across the vast Lake Kiba.
+Fuji, from across the vast Lake Kiba.

 Being blessed by mountain and sea also means a rich food culture: you will find tranquil cafes in the most unexpected places (i.e hidden within our mountains and forests), where you can savor fresh catch & harvests picked right from your surroundings.
 Or partake in the picking yourself, at hamlets such as Takigahara, where the local community welcome you to join in their daily farming routine.

 Like anywhere else in Japan, you can of course enjoy plenty of sakura and autumn spots as well.
 Peacefully, all to yourself.